Aruba (AW)

 National:

-According to the Aruban Trademark law objections to registrations can only be made after registration of a mark.
+According to the Aruban Trademark law objections to registrations can be made only after registration of a mark.
 The objection is filed with the local court and needs to be filed within 6 months of publication.
-This is a significant difference compared to other legislations, like for example the U.S. and British legislations where opposition can only be made prior registration.
+This is a significant difference compared to other jurisdictions, for example the United States and the United Kingdom, where opposition can be made only prior to registration.

 A trademark registration is valid for 10 years from the filing date of application.
 It can be renewed for subsequent periods of 10 years.